-- Long-term care facility.
-A nursing home facility, assisted living facility, adult family- - 2 care home, board and care facility, or any other similar residential adult care facility.
-[FS - 3 400.0060(5)] - Lot.
-The least fractional part of subdivided lands having limited fixed boundaries and 4 - assigned a letter or number by which it may be identified.
-The term "lot" shall include 5 - the words "plot", "parcel", or "tract".
-[FS 177.031(11)] 6 - 7 Lot, corner.
-A lot having frontage on two or more streets at their intersection. - 8 Lot frontage.
-Those sides of a lot abutting a street right-of-way. - Lot line.
-A property line bounding a lot and separating it from another lot, street right-9 of-way, or any other public or private land.
-A lot line shall be one of the following: 10 - Front lot line.
-A lot line separating a lot from a street right-of-way other than an alley 11 or, in the absence of a right-of-way, the lot line designated by the county as forming 12 13 - the front of the lot and from which the front setback of the lot is measured. - 14 Rear lot line.
-A lot line generally opposite and most distant from the front lot line, and from which the rear setback of the lot is measured.
-15 - 16 Side lot line.
+- 1 Long-term care facility.
+A nursing home facility, assisted living facility, adult family- - 2 care home, board and care facility, or any other similar residential adult care facility. - 3 Lot.
+The least fractional part of subdivided lands having limited fixed boundaries and - 4 assigned a letter or number by which it may be identified.
+The term "lot" shall include - 5 the words "plot", "parcel", or "tract". - 6 Lot, corner.
+A lot having frontage on two or more streets at their intersection. - 7 Lot frontage.
+Those sides of a lot abutting a street right-of-way. - 8 Lot line.
+A property line bounding a lot and separating it from another lot, street right- - 9 of-way, or any other public or private land.
+A lot line shall be one of the following: - 10 Front lot line.
+A lot line separating a lot from a street right-of-way other than an alley - or, in the absence of a right-of-way, the lot line designated by the county as forming - the front of the lot and from which the front setback of the lot is measured. - 13 Rear lot line.
+A lot line generally opposite and most distant from the front lot line, - and from which the rear setback of the lot is measured. - 15 Side lot line.
 Any lot line that is not a front or rear lot line. - Lot of record.
-A lot that is part of a subdivision that has been recorded in the official 17 records of Escambia County, or a lot or parcel whose metes and bounds or other legal 18 - description has been so recorded or accepted on or before February 8, 1996.
-19 - Lot, waterfront.
-A lot abutting a navigable water body that is under daily tidal 20 - influence.
-Along any part of the boundary, the lot may be separated from the water 21 - body by encroachments that include easements, rights-of-way, and public shoreline 22 - 23 access, but the lot may not be separated from the water body by a dedicated road or by - more than ten feet of land under different ownership.
-24
+A lot that is part of a subdivision that has been recorded in the official - 17 records of Escambia County, or a lot or parcel described by metes and bounds, and the - description of which has been so recorded or accepted on or before February 8, 1996. - 19 A lot of record does not include contiguous multiple lots under single ownership. - 20 Lot, waterfront.
+A lot abutting a navigable water body that is under daily tidal - influence.
+Along any part of the boundary, the lot may be separated from the water - body by encroachments that include easements, rights-of-way, and public shoreline - access, but the lot may not be separated from the water body by a dedicated road or by - 24 more than ten feet of land under different ownership.

-Manufactured building.
-A closed structure, building assembly, or system of 26

-- subassemblies which may include structural, electrical, plumbing, heating, ventilating, or - other service systems manufactured for installation or erection, with or without other 28 - specified components, as a finished building or as part of a finished building.
-29 - 30 Manufactured buildings include residential, commercial, institutional, storage or - industrial structures constructed according to state standards, but do not include 31 - 32 manufactured (mobile) homes.

-- 33 Manufactured (mobile) home.
-A complete, factory-built, single-family dwelling - constructed in conformance with federal Manufactured Housing Construction and Safety 34 - Standards (the HUD Code) and transportable in one or more sections on a permanent 35 chassis for site installation with or without a permanent foundation.
-The term "mobile - 36 home" refers to any manufactured home built prior to June 15, 1976 when the HUD 37 - 38 Code became effective.
-Manufactured homes do not include manufactured buildings, - modular homes or recreational vehicles.
-39
+- 26 Manufactured building.
+A closed structure, building assembly, or system of - 27 subassemblies which may include structural, electrical, plumbing, heating, ventilating, or - other service systems manufactured for installation or erection, with or without other - 29 specified components, as a finished building or as part of a finished building. - 30 Manufactured buildings include residential, commercial, institutional, storage or - 31 industrial structures constructed according to state standards, but do not include - 32 manufactured (mobile) homes. - 33 Manufactured (mobile) home.
+A complete, factory-built, single-family dwelling - constructed in conformance with federal Manufactured Housing Construction and Safety - 35 Standards (the HUD Code) and transportable in one or more sections on a permanent - chassis for site installation with or without a permanent foundation.
+The term "mobile - home" refers to any manufactured home built prior to June 15, 1976 when the HUD - 38 Code became effective.
+Manufactured homes do not include manufactured buildings, - 39 modular homes or recreational vehicles.